USA Truckload Shipping Logo

 Short Lead Times

-• Planning constraints: Carriers require adequate time to plan routes, allocate resources, and schedule drivers.
-Short lead times limit this planning window, making it challenging to accommodate new shipments without disrupting existing schedules.
+• Planning constraints: Short lead times limit route planning windows and make it challenging for carriers to accommodate new shipments without disrupting existing schedules.

 • Resource limitations: With minimal notice, carriers might lack the necessary equipment or available drivers to fulfill the needs of a shipment.